areotwister/Master_Vorbereitung/Rechnerarchitektur/slides_with_undertitle/Computer-Architecture-Chapter-2-2022-11-15-slide-47-to-64.md

 <!-- - `1:09:04`: address so it's like they're from that ip again twenty said in memories the shreds communicate over memory and. -->
 - `1:09:14`: you want to **make sure that only one thread is in the critical section**.
 - `1:09:19`: **only the thread that has written one to that address is allowed to do something critical the other one has to wait**.
-- `1:09:28`: and although of course if withered **without atomic instructions both threads would read it then write one but they could read it the same time and write it the one time they both think they in the clinical section but they're not writing we need to make sure that only one succeeds in writing the one**.
+- `1:09:28`: and although of course if withered **without atomic instructions both threads would read it then write one but they could read it the same time and write it the one time they both think they in the clinical section but they're not writing we need to make sure that only one succeeds in writing the one[...]**.
-- `1:09:48`: **[...]**okay and so so we're first getting here in register twelve and the immediate one rachel vs the thorpe's no constant one.
+- `1:09:48`: okay and so so we're first getting here in register twelve and the immediate one rachel vs the thorpe's no constant one.
 <!-- - `1:09:57`: and **we need that because in riscv you cannot write an immediate to memory address because the immediate in the store instruction is the offset** the recording. -->
 # ==============1:10:00==============
 <!-- - `1:10:10`: and so that's why we need to first load the constant here and then then clearly loading this value of the semaphore of his global memory address. -->